schwalbe-sprach/schwalbe/README.md

 $ schwalbe beispiel.schwalbe > example.swift
 ```

-For an input of multiple files schwalbe will create an output directory called `schwalbe_output` and copy all input files into this directory processing any file with a `.schwalbe` ending in the process.
+For an input of multiple files schwalbe will create an output directory called `schwalbe_output` and copy all input files into this directory processing any file with a `.schwalbe` extension in the process.
 This enables you to translate an entire directory at once, since the directory structure is also kept as is.

 ```
 $ schwalbe **/*